-- 1. If a test consists of several partial tests, the result of the test will only be determined if: - a. the student has achieved a "pass' or 'fail' mark for all partial tests marked on the basis of 'pass', and - b. the student has at least achieved a grade of 4.5 for every partial test marked with a grade, unless the module description of the relevant unit of study and the Education Programme Plan state differently; - c. the student has achieved 'satisfactory' for all partial tests marked on the basis of a 'satisfactory'/ 'not satisfactory'. - 2.
+- 1. If a test consists of several partial tests, the result of the test will only be determined if: - a. the student has at least achieved a grade of 5.5 for every partial test marked with a grade, unless the course syllabus of the relevant unit of study and the Education Programme Plan state differently; - b. the student has achieved a 'good', 'pass' or 'fail' mark for all partial tests marked on the basis of a 'good or 'pass'; - c. the student has achieved 'satisfactory' for all partial tests marked on the basis of a 'satisfactory'/ 'not satisfactory'. - 2.
 If the conditions referred to in paragraph 1 have been met, the test result will be determined as the weighted average of the results of the partial tests marked with a grade.
 The weighting factors applicable to partial tests are described in Appendix 2. - 3.
 The above (1 and 2) does not apply to cumulative tests, which include several components that form one single test, but does apply to the resits of cumulative tests.